Learn Salem’s History

 The First Sumatran Expedition

-First Sumatran Expedition, one of the first foreign expeditions of the US Navy, happens in Sumatra due to the raiding of a Salem ship, the Friendship.
+One of the first foreign expeditions of the US Navy was conducted against the Sumatran town of Kuala Batu as a reprise for the raiding of a Salem ship, the Friendship.

 1832

-John Bertam’s Black Warrior brings back the first load of gum copal from Zanzibar to Salem.
+John Bertam’s Black Warrior brought the first load of gum copal from Zanzibar to Salem.

 1832